 Nothing good wasted.

 The real surprise of this dish comes with the ice bath.
 Plunking chicken in ice is an old Chinese method used to tighten and smooth the skin, making for a much more enjoyable mouthfeel that plain ol’ boiled chicken skin.

 Let’s be honest, flabby chicken skin isn’t appealing.

 So thanks for the ice trick, China!

 The finishing touch is an incredible arsenal of garnishes.
-Anything from sliced cucumbers or tomatoes, to rich sesame oil, dark soy sauce, and chili sauce.
+Anything from sliced cucumbers or tomatoes, to rich sesame oil, dark soy sauce, and homemade chili sauce.
 Locals love to argue about the best way to sauce your chicken rice – dip or drizzle.

 I’ll leave the logistics of that up to you.

 2 inches of ginger, sliced in coins